Angular-Wave/angular-seed/README.md

 In order to leave your options open, it attempts to be as minimalist as possible.
 None of the tools are specific to or even necessary for AngularTS development and would apply equally well to any generic web project.

+For inspiration, the seed comes bundled with the following apps under `apps` folder:

+- A todo list

 ### Install Dependencies

 ```